Nordic folklore: Trolls

+Wights

+Wights (vættr, véttr, vítr; vætte; vette; vätte 'm', vittra 'f'), is one of many common terms for supernatural, small, human-like creatures, often thought to live underground.
+Such is both defined as its own thing, as well as being an umbrella term for many different types of folklorean beings.
+In Finnish, such are called: hiisi, maahinen, and haltija; in Sámi: ganij, sajva (saajve), ulda (ulddát), and kadinah, depending on the area.

 The Nisse (in southern Sweden, Norway and Denmark) or tomte (in Sweden) is a benevolent wight who takes care of the house and barn when the farmer is asleep, but only if the farmer reciprocates by setting out food for the nisse and he himself also takes care of his family, farm and animals.
 If the nisse is ignored or maltreated or the farm is not cared for, he is likely to sabotage the work instead to teach the farmer a lesson.
 Although the nisse should be treated with respect, some tales warn against treating him too kindly.
 There's a Swedish story in which a farmer and his wife entered their barn early in the morning and found a little, old, grey man sweeping the floor.
 They saw his clothing, which was nothing more than torn rags, and the wife decided to make him some new ones; when the nisse found them in the barn, however, he considered himself too elegant to perform any more farm labour and thus disappeared from the farm.
 Nisser are also associated with Christmas and the yule time.
 Farmers customarily place bowls of rice porridge on their doorsteps to please the nisser, comparative to the cookies and milk left out for Santa Claus in other cultures.
 Some believe that the nisse brings them presents as well.

-In Swedish, the word Tomten (Tomte in singular) is very closely linked to the word for the plot of land where a house or cottage is built, which spells the same both in singular and plural (Tomten/tomterna) but is pronounced with slightly longer vocals.
-Therefore, some scholars believe that the wight Tomten originates from some sort of general house god or deity from before the Asa belief.
+In Swedish, the word "tomten" (definite form of "tomte") is very closely linked to the word for the plot of land where a house or cottage is built, which is called "tomten" as well (definite form of "tomt").
+Therefore, some scholars believe that the wight Tomten originates from some sort of general house god or deity prior to Old Norse religion.
 A Nisse/Tomte is said to be able to change his size between that of a 5-year-old child and a thumb, and also to have the ability to make himself invisible.